-Is Bruges Christmas market worth it?
+Is Bruges Christmas Market worth it?

-Bruges Christmas market is quite small and – as far as Christmas markets go – is not that exciting compared to the ones in the bigger cities in Belgium.
+Bruges Christmas market is quite small and – as far as Christmas Markets go – is not that exciting compared to the ones in the bigger cities in Belgium.

 However, if you come here for the complete experience and take the time to explore the city deeper, then yes, Bruges is well worth it at Christmas!

 The city is magical and truly fairytale-like, with all the beautiful lights and Christmas decorations everywhere.
-And the Christmas market is just a nice extra that will make your Bruges winter visit even more special.
+And the Christmas Market is just a nice extra that will make your Bruges winter visit even more special.

-Tips for Visiting Bruges Christmas market
+Tips for Visiting Bruges Christmas Market

 - Bring credit cards and some cash (we use Euro here in Belgium).
 While most stands at the Christmas market now take cards, it’s always good to have some change as well.
 Also because you have to pay if you want to use public bathrooms (this is the case everywhere in Belgium).

 - Avoid coming by car on the weekends.
 Once in Bruges, park your car and simply walk everywhere – it’s a very walkable city.
-If you absolutely want to drive, one of the easiest-accessible centrally-located parkings is Parking ‘t Zand (see map).
+If you absolutely want to drive, one of the easiest-accessible centrally-located parking is Parking ‘t Zand (see map).
 Somewhat less busy are the car parkings at the railway station.
 However, often it’s easier (and much cheaper) to park on the outskirts of the city.
 Sometimes the city also offers free buses to avoid congestion in the center.